-Discussing concerns with the older adult Health conditions or behaviors can increase the risk of or be warning signs of financial exploitation.
+Health conditions or behaviors can increase the risk of or be warning signs of financial exploitation.

 If you're concerned that the older adult's health or behavior is related to financial exploitation, think about if it's unusual for the older adult.
 For example, has the older adult always struggled with math or been secretive about money matters?
 If it's new, have you noticed any other changes?

 Tell the older adult what you've noticed and how it might be related to finances.
 For example, if the older adult:

 Ask if the older adult has concerns about fraud, scams or financial exploitation.
 Tell the older adult that theft, scams or other financial exploitation can happen to anyone and can be committed by professional scammers, paid help, or even friends or family.

 Understand that older adults might hear these concerns as questioning their judgment or abilities.
 Stress that the older adult hasn't done anything wrong.